 Tri Monsters is a registered and affiliated club with Triathlon BC and membership is a requirement of sanctioning.

-4. Does my child need any special equipment to participate
+2. Does my child need any special equipment to participate

 Equipment needs to be an appropriate size for the athlete and needs to be maintained on a regular basis.

-6. Am I required to volunteer?
+4. Am I required to volunteer?

-7. Will my child be cycling on the road?
+5. Will my child be cycling on the road?

-Camps take place in fields, parking lots, and parks, completely separated from vehicle traffic.
-Team practices include cycling on public roads.
+Club & Squad practices include cycling on public roads.
 As with all sports and activities, there are risks involved, and we will do everything in our power to minimize those risks, including teaching and modeling safe behaviour, choosing quiet roads and times of day to practice and having adequate coach & volunteer to participant ratios.